ivsg-psu/Errata_Tutorials_DebugTools/README.md

 ## Major release versions

 This code is still in development (alpha testing).
+The 2023-01-25 release includes the following addition:
+* Updated README
+* Added fcn_DebugTools_installDependencies to support automated URL-referenced install of code packages

-The 2023-01 release includes the following addition:
+The 2023-01-18 release includes the following addition:
 * Updated README
 * Adding directory and file queries for input checking
 * String output functions (fixed-length printing)